AlexeyPe/Yandex-Games/README.md

 * When the game starts, the addon automatically calls `initGame()`, `getPlayer(false)`, `getPayments()`, `getLeaderboards()`
 * For more understanding, you can read [YandexGames.gd](addons/YandexGamesSDK/YandexGames.gd) and sdk documentation
 #### Ads
+* After the release, commercial advertising will work after a few hours.
+Just wait
 ``` gdscript
 # Interstitial Ads, signal on_showFullscreenAdv(wasShown:bool)
 YandexGames.showFullscreenAdv()